brunoleocam/ZPL2PDF/docs/README.md

 ZPL2PDF is a project for converting labels in ZPL format into a PDF file.
 The program processes the labels, renders images in memory and compiles these images into a PDF, where each page contains a label.

 ## Features

-- **Dual Input Option:**
-   Allows passing parameters in two ways:
-  - **File Path:** The program interprets the first parameter as the path to the input file.
-  - **Direct Content:** If the first parameter is `-c`, the second parameter is considered the file content.

 - **Label Processing:**
    Uses the `LabelFileReader` class to read the file and separate the labels based on the `^XA` and `^XZ` delimiters.